rogermedico/nrs-theater-app/README.md

 ## Tests

 To run the tests you have to execute the following command ``php artisan test``.
-Due to lack of time only user tests are made.
+Due to the lack of time, only the user tests have been made.

 ## TO DO

- - Extract some controller functionality to service
+ - Extract some controller functionality to a service
  - Reservation and session tests
+ - Find a more meaningful word for "session" (maybe show/event) and refactor all the code with the better found word

 ## Author